-As Suu Kyi looks on, Gambia details mass rapes, killings in Myanmar
+Suu Kyi in court as genocide case set out against Myanmar

 “To stop these acts of barbarity and brutality that have shocked and continue to shock our collective conscience.
 To stop this genocide of its own people.”

-Suu Kyi is expected to repeat denials of genocide and argue that military operations launched in August 2017 were a legitimate counterterrorism response to attacks by Rohingya militants on security forces.
+Suu Kyi is expected on Wednesday to repeat denials of genocide and argue that military “clearance operations” launched in August 2017 were a legitimate counterterrorism response to attacks by Rohingya militants.

-Detailing events at the village of Min Gyi, lawyer Andrew Loewenstein drew on witness accounts recorded in a report by U.N. investigators, who estimated 750 people were killed there, including more than 100 children under the age of 6.
+Detailing events at the village of Min Gyi, Gambia’s lawyer Andrew Loewenstein drew on witness accounts recorded in a report by U.N. investigators, who estimated 750 people were killed there, including more than 100 children under the age of 6.

-“I entered the house with four of my neighbors and three of us had babies,” Loewenstein quoted from one survivor’s testimony to the U.N. fact-finding mission.
+“There were dead bodies on the floor: young boys from our village,” Loewenstein quoted from one survivor’s testimony to the U.N. fact-finding mission.

+At the end of Tuesday’s hearing Gambia asked the court to order special measures to protect the Rohingya.
+The so-called provisional measures would act as a kind of restraining order for the Myanmar military until the case is heard in full.

+“Only in this way can we hope the rights of the Gambia and the safety of the Rohingya group be fully protected,” said Philippe Sands, another lawyer for the tiny, mostly Muslim West African country.

 More than 730,000 Rohingya fled Myanmar after the military-led crackdown and were forced into squalid camps across the border in Bangladesh.
 The U.N. investigators concluded the military campaign was executed with “genocidal intent”.

 Myanmar has previously denied almost all allegations made by refugees against its troops, including of mass rape, killings and arson, and promised to punish any soldiers involved in what it says were isolated cases of wrongdoing.